firebotQL/CompAInion/README.md

 1. Open Chrome and navigate to `chrome://extensions/`.
 Enable 'Developer mode' from the top right corner.

 2. Click the 'Load unpacked' button and navigate to the `dist` folder in your project directory, which was created in the previous step.
 Click 'Select' and your Chrome Extension should now be installed and ready for use.

+### Using the Extension in Chrome

+After you get it installed you will see the CompAInion logo in your extensions bar, click on it and you will see a popup window asking you to enter your server URL and password.
+Enter the URL of your deployed backend service and the password you set in the environment variables.
+Click 'Save' and you should be good to go!

+You will also see CompAInion icon on the left bottom side to open chat area/sidebar.
+Click on it and you will see a chat area/sidebar.
+You can start chatting with the AI by typing in the chat area.

+You can also select any text on any webpage and click on the button that appears to the right of the selected text.
+This will inject the selected text into your chat area/sidebar.
+You can then continue your chat using that selected text.

 ## Known Limitations